Beverly Deepe Keever: Early life and education

-She then entered the University of Nebraska at Lincoln, double majoring in journalism and political science, graduating in 1957 as Phi Beta Kappa for scholarship and Mortar Board for leadership.
-She went on to attend Columbia University's Graduate School of Journalism, graduating in 1958 with honors.
+She then entered the University of Nebraska, double-majoring in journalism and political science, graduating in 1957 as Phi Beta Kappa for scholarship and Mortar Board for leadership.
+She went on to attend Columbia University Graduate School of Journalism, graduating in 1958 with honors.

-Then, working for two years in New York as an assistant to acclaimed public-opinion pollster and syndicated columnist, Samuel Lubell, Beverly hoarded a modest nest egg while learning to travel light and fast, ring doorbells of voters in barometer precincts, analyze election data and develop systematic record-keeping.
+She worked for two years in New York as an assistant to public-opinion pollster and syndicated columnist, Samuel Lubell.
+She lived modestly, while learning to travel light and fast, ring doorbells of voters in barometer precincts, analyze election data and develop systematic record-keeping.
 She carried these skills with her as she traveled to Asia.

-To fulfill her childhood fantasy, in 1961—a dozen years after Mao Tse-tung's army transformed the world's most populous country and a decade before the United States established diplomatic relations with it, she wrote a Ship-side View of Drab Shanghai from a Polish passenger-carrying steamer.
-52 years later, she again visited Shanghai and described the dazzling changes that had transformed it with the world's tallest sky-huggers being constructed on marshland where she had seen cows grazing a half century earlier and she noted its determined push toward a "de—Americanized" world economy.
+To fulfill her childhood fantasy, in 1961, she wrote a Ship-side View of Drab Shanghai from a Polish passenger-carrying steamer.
+52 years later, she again visited Shanghai and described the immense advances that had transformed it in its determined push toward a "de–Americanized" world economy.

-She later was awarded from the University of Hawaii at Manoa a Master's degree in Library and Information Studies and a doctorate in American Studies.
+She later was awarded from the University of Hawaiʻi at Mānoa a Master's degree in Library and Information Studies and a doctorate in American Studies.